Inflation Rate in India: How Impacts Your Savings | 2023

 So, if we consider the average inflation rate in India and take an example of a person who was aged 50 years in the year 2010 and planning for retirement in 2020 will be able to amass enough for his retirement kitty.

-In case this person was not saving enough amount or not putting his hard-earned money in instruments that give a higher return than the current inflation rate then inflation will going to shrink his saving and if gods forbid he diagnosis with any ailment then this saving will not go to save him for the medical cost and other daily need requirements.
+In case this person was not saving enough amount or not putting his hard-earned money in instruments that give a higher return than the current inflation rate then inflation will going to shrink his saving and if gods forbid he diagnosis with any ailment then these savings will not be go to save him for the medical cost and other daily need requirements.

 How Impacts Your Savings